omagerio/ospf/README.md

 This code should be self explanatory.

-> The `root` is a special component, globally accessible, and it is the root of your application.
+The `root` is a special component, globally accessible, and it is the root of your application.
 The method "addChild" adds a child to the selected component, and accepts the component being created, and the key of the component.
 Read more about components below.
-"main" is the only possible child of the root component.
+`main` is the only possible child of the root component.

 Ok now the `HelloWorld` component will be rendered when you start the application.